nokia/cdp-developer-ecosystem/README.md

 #### NBI API Demos

-This section includes some sample code (Java) that demonstrates how to interact with CDP's REST APIs to modify devices and execute jobs.
+This section includes some sample code in Java and Node.js that demonstrates how to interact with CDP's REST APIs to modify devices and execute jobs.